 Benjobe told us that along with the twin stupas, there was also a Wat or temple.
 The Wat wasn’t as old as the stupas, but was old enough so that no one really knew any longer just when it had been built.
 My wife had heard of the temple since she was a child but knew nothing else.

-The road meandered up and down, twisting and turning for another 5 miles.
+The road meandered up and down, twisting and turning for another 10 or so kilometers.
 It was slow going with potholes and partial wash outs from past torrential rains.
-From the t-intersection far below, we hadn’t seen another car and I didn’t expect we would as the road showed little signs of use.
-Benjobe stopped the car so I could closely inspect a clump of giant bamboo.
-Absolute silence.
-We climbed back into the car and continued on.
+Since passing the village far below, we hadn’t seen another car and I didn’t expect we would as the road showed little signs of use.

 I was surprised to smell burning incense and even more surprised when I noticed an old woman praying at the alter.
 I had thought we were alone.
 The last car we passed along the road was a couple hours ago and there were no other cars parked nearby other than ours.
 I had no idea how this woman had gotten there.